ikhnaton/graphql-simple-cache/README.md

 ```
 cache.delete({
         options: <object containing the keys for your data retrieval call, this will be used as the key for the cache>,
-        excludeKeys: <optional: items contained in your options object that you may want excluded from your cache key>
+        excludeKeys: <optional: items contained in your options object that you may want excluded from your cache key>,
+        altKey: <optional: key to bbe used instead of data contained in options object>,
 });
 ```